Jim Kirby

-James B. Kirby (September 28, 1884 – June 9, 1971) was an American inventor and self-taught electrical engineer who focused his career on "eliminating the drudgery of housework".
+James Blaine "Jim" Kirby (September 28, 1884 – June 7, 1971) was an American inventor and self-taught electrical engineer who focused his career on "eliminating the drudgery of housework".
 He is known mostly for inventing the Kirby vacuum cleaner and the wringerless washing machine.

 In 1935, the famous news reporter and radio personality Lowell Thomas wrote a book entitled "The Man Who Revolutionized the American Household" about Jim Kirby and his drive to harness electricity to ease household chores.
 Much of Lowell's work was devoted to describing Kirby's whimsical, innovative home at 4374 Broadview Road in Richfield, Ohio.
 Kirby had purchased the land in 1919 at the age of 35 after making his fortune with the invention of the washing machine spin cycle.
 He devised and patented a system of filtration dams that would keep silt out of the new lake he created.
 He situated his house on a hillside overlooking the lake and powered it with an experimental hydroelectric mill.
-In 1923 he constructed a new type of dance hall at the head of the lake that not only had a “sprung floor” but actually had industrial–strength springs supporting the floor joists.
+In 1923, he constructed a new type of dance hall at the head of the lake that not only had a “sprung floor” but actually had industrial–strength springs supporting the floor joists.